Diagnosis of tuberculosis: Nucleic acid amplification tests (NAAT)

 Nucleic acid amplification tests (NAAT) for TB are a heterogeneous group of tests that use either the polymerase chain reaction (PCR) technique or transcription-mediated amplification (TMA) or other forms of nucleic acid amplification methods to detect mycobacterial nucleic acid.
 These tests vary in which nucleic acid sequence they detect and vary in their accuracy.
-In the decade of the 2000s, the two most common commercially available tests were the amplified mycobacterium tuberculosis direct test (MTD, Gen-Probe) and Amplicor (Roche Diagnostics).
+In the 2000s, the two most common commercially available tests were the amplified mycobacterium tuberculosis direct test (MTD, Gen-Probe) and Amplicor (Roche Diagnostics).
 In 2007, a systematic review of NAAT by the NHS Health Technology Assessment Programme concluded that "NAAT test accuracy to be far superior when applied to respiratory samples as opposed to other specimens.
 Although the results were not statistically significant, the AMTD test appears to perform better than other currently available commercial tests."
 Xpert ® MTB/RIF and Xpert MTB/RIF Ultra has high specificity in diagnosing extrapulmonary tuberculosis and is accurate in detecting rifampicin resistance.
 However, clinicians should rely on clinical judgement to diagnose TB meningitis when culture results are negative.

 A 2007 before-after observational study found that use of the MTD test reduced inappropriate tuberculosis therapy.
 The study found the accuracy of the MTD test as follows: Overall sensitivity 92%, specificity 99%.
 In Smear positive patients high sensitivity 99%, specificity 98%.
 In smear negative patients low sensitivity 62%, but high specificity 99%.